ShubhamVSadigale/Business-Finance-Management-Application/README.md

-# Foobar
-Business Finance Management Application
+# Business Finance Management Application

 A comprehensive web application for managing business projects, events, and automated notifications.
 Built with Spring Boot and MongoDB.